SwiichyCode/nextjs_ecommerce_template/README.md

 For storing and managing our images, we use [Vercel Blob Storage](https://vercel.com/docs/storage/vercel-blob).
 This service provides us with a secure and scalable solution for our image storage needs.

+In addition to Vercel Blob Storage, we also provide an option to use [Cloudinary](https://cloudinary.com/) for image storage.
+Cloudinary is a cloud-based service that provides an end-to-end image and video management solution.
+It is easy to use and offers a generous free tier.
+(This template use cloudinary)

 In our `next.config.js` file, we have configured Next.js to recognize images from our Vercel Blob Storage:

 ```javascript